 August is family fun month and it’s the perfect opportunity to try new activities that are fun for the whole family!
-Ranging from places to explore with your family, to crafts, Rebecca Green’s Banish Boredom is full of great family fun ideas everyone will enjoy (not just the kids).
-Having fun at home is easy too; with a little imagination the possibilities for family fun are endless.
+Here are five suggestions from Rebecca Green, author of Banish Boredom: Activities to Do with Kids that You'll Actually Enjoy.
+With a little imagination, the possibilities for family fun are endless!

 Family Obstacle Course